Evidence and Learning

 We’ve got to talk about outcomes: a review

-The Talking Points approach was reviewed by Alison Petch, Director of Iriss, who conducted a survey and interviewed a range of stakeholders involved in development and implementation of the approach.
+Talking Points was reviewed by Alison Petch, former Director of Iriss, who conducted a survey and interviewed stakeholders.
 Read the report of the review.

 Outcomes-focused Assessment and Policy Priorities